“FAFSA in 30 Seconds”

 Instructions on how to request the tax return transcripts via phone or online, or you can submit the 4506-T request form to the IRS by fax or mail.
 It could take another several weeks to receive the tax transcript by requesting it from the IRS.

-Dependent Student Verification Statement 2018-2019: Available via download or at the Financial Aid Office located off to the right of Reis Hall’s Lobby.
+Dependent Student Verification Statement 2019-2020: Available via download or at the Financial Aid Office located at the 454 House (Admissions Building).
 This form requires both the student and a parent signature.

 If your FAFSA has designated you as an independent student based on the series of questions 45-57, the Financial Aid Office will not require your parents’ information throughout the verification process.
 However, if you are married, you must provide your spouse’s information.
 Please click HERE for the Independent Student Verification Statement.
-If you did not file a 2016 tax return, please complete the Independent Student Statement of Non-filing.
+If you did not file a 2017 tax return, please complete the Independent Student Statement of Non-Filing Form.

 Financial aid awards will be mailed to returning students in mid-June.
 If these restrictions pose a hardship or if you have any questions, please call the office for assistance at 1-800-835-7780, or e-mail firstname.lastname@example.org.